This article was updated in June 2020 for accuracy and completeness.

 Editor’s note: Thanks to the GetResponse Facebook Pixel integration, you can run retargeting campaigns directly from your GetResponse account.

 Engage – build loyalty and sales from customers

 Our 10th and final opportunity relates specifically to existing customers, but it’s relevant for all subscribers.
 That’s using automation for reengagement and reactivation.

 We said when discussing welcome emails that it’s common the first email you send to a prospect has the highest open and click-through rate.
 Well, it’s also common that through time the engagement levels will decrease on average.
 So, the frequency of opens or clicks will decrease as the audience becomes less engaged.

 Marketing automation gives us a tool to detect when individuals or groups of subscribers or customers are becoming less active and encourage them to interact again through offering a great piece of content or discount offer.
 If they’re not interested, you can potentially treat them differently by reducing the frequency of email, that can again help make a bigger impact.

 Below you can see how a brand called MVMT used this technique to reactivate its latent subscribers.

 And here’s the same technique, used by Dropbox Paper to reengage users who’ve stopped engaging with their tool.

 Back to you

-So, these are our 10 opportunities for making more use of marketing automation across the customer lifecycle.
-Although we have looked at just one technique in the “engage” section for customers, many of the previous techniques can be used here too.
+There you have it, our 10 opportunities for making more use of marketing automation across the customer lifecycle.
+Although we’ve looked at just one technique in the “engage” section for customers, many of the previous techniques can be used here, too.